sergiors/templating-service-provider/README.md

 Templating Service Provider
 ---------------------------
-A service to help you to template engine implementation using PHP and Twig.
+A service to help you to template engine implementation using PHP or Twig.

 Install
 -------